paycoin-com/blockchain-meta/README.md

 As a result, directly relying on a third-party API provider is not really an option for a trully decentralized application.
 At the same time, in some cases the usability of the application to a large extend depends on the availabilty of such information.

-As one of the potential solutions to this issue Horizontal Systems runs an IPFS node (decentralized storage) that collects non-private meta data (ex: BTC to USD exchange rate) and stores all that data in a decentralized storage.
-Should there be an issue with any of the data providers the application will continue functioning without interruption.
+As one of the potential solutions to this issue Horizontal Systems runs an IPFS node (decentralized storage) that collects non-private meta data (ex: BTC to USD exchange rate) and stores all that data in a decentralized storage that is available to  DApps including the BANK Wallet app.
+Should there be an issue with any of the data providers the application will still continue functioning without interruption.

-So, the purpose of this repository is to provide tools for collecting essential meta-data related to crypto currencies (like exchange rates) and store them on a decentralized storage infrustructure.
+The purpose of this repository is to provide tools for collecting essential meta-data related to crypto currencies (like exchange rates) and store them on a decentralized storage infrastructure.
 Subsequently, the data stored on IPFS should be available to anyone interested, including the DApps (decentralized applications).

 Requirements: